netrisai/docs/sandbox/Sandbox70/Sandbox_info.rst

 *************************

 Netris sandbox is a ready-to-use environment for testing Netris automatic NetOps.
-Please see Topology diagram, check the example services, and learn by doing with our step-by-step guide for using Netris.
+We have created some example services for you.
+Feel free to view, edit, and create new services.
+Reach out to us if you have any questions. https://netris.ai/slack

 This environment provides:

-* Netris Controller: Cloud-hosted and loaded with examples.
+* Netris Controller: A cloud-hosted Netris controller, loaded with examples.
 * Switching fabric: Two spine switches and four leaf switches, all Netris-operated.
 * SoftGate: Two SoftGate gateway nodes for border routing, L4 Load Balancing, site-to-site VPN, and NAT.
 Both Netris-operated.
 * Linux servers: Four Linux servers, with root access where you can run any applications for your tests.
 * Kubernetes cluster: A 3 node Kubernetes cluster, integrated with Netris controller, feel free to deploy any applications for your tests.
 * ISP: Internet upstream, providing the sandbox Internet connectivity with real-world routable public IP addresses.

-* Feel free to reach out to us if you have any questions. https://netris.ai/slack

 Topology diagram
 ================